Victoria, BC in Canada is an Amazing Place to Visit!

 - Capilano Suspension Bridge & Park

 - Van Dusen Botanical Gardens

-- Boat - Steam -Train Day-trip from Vancouver to Squamish and back
+- Boat-steam-train day trip from Vancouver to Squamish and back

-Hubs have been written about each of these experiences and it would be hard to choose a favorite.
+Posts have been written about each of these experiences and it would be hard to choose a favorite.

 BC Ferry ride to Vancouver Island

-We arrive on Vancouver Island!
+Day 1 on Vancouver Island!

 After disembarking from the B.C.
-Ferry, we drove the short distance from Swartz Bay to the City of Victoria which is located on the very southern tip of Vancouver Island.
+Ferry we drove the short distance from Swartz Bay to the City of Victoria which is located on the very southern tip of Vancouver Island.

 My mother, niece and I spent several hours roaming through the breathtaking vistas of different themed gardens and gorgeous plantings in what used to be a 50-acre limestone quarry.
 We left for a short time to check in to our reserved room at the Royal Scot and then returned to Butchart Gardens to dine in one of their restaurants and enjoy the nighttime show and fireworks.